TocnoWamGovoriyYaNeHacer201145/TocnoWamGovoriyYaNeHacer201145/README.md

 # What am I doing in the community now?
 - Translating Node.js from English into Russian at Crowdin.
-- Developing the USharp, RANDG language (although no one will know about them)
+- Developing the USharp, RANDG and Lua- language (although no one will know about them)

 ## Am I ready to do a project with someone?
 - No, I do everything alone or with close friends